-Geodrill Limited (the "Company" or "Geodrill") is a company registered and domiciled in the Isle of Man.
+Geodrill Limited ("Geodrill" or the "Company") is a company registered and domiciled in the Isle of Man.
 The address of the Company's registered office is Ragnall House, 18 Peel Road, Douglas, Isle of Man, IM1 4LZ.
-The audited consolidated financial statements of the Company for the years ended December 31, 2020 and 2019 comprise the financial statements of the Company and its wholly owned subsidiaries, Geodrill Ghana Limited, Geotool Limited, Geodrill Mauritius Limited, Geodrill Cote d'Ivoire SARL, Drilling Services Malta Limited, Vannin Resources, Unipessoal Limitada, Geodrill Sondagens LTDA, Geodrill Zambia Limited being Geodrill Limited's registered foreign Burkina Faso operating entity, Geodrill Mali SARL being Geodrill Cote d'Ivoire SARL's registered foreign Mali operating entity and Recon Drilling S.A.C. of which the Company owns a 95% shareholding, collectively referred to as the "Group".
+The audited consolidated financial statements of the Company for the years ended December 31, 2021 and 2020 comprise the financial statements of the Company and its wholly owned subsidiaries, Geodrill Ghana Ltd, Geodrill Mauritius Limited, Geodrill Cote d'Ivoire SARL, Drilling Services Malta Limited, Vannin Resources, Unipessoal Limitada, Geodrill Sondagens LTDA, Silver Back Egypt for Mining and Drilling Services S.A.E., Geodrill Zambia Limited being Geodrill Limited's registered foreign Zambian operating entity, Geodrill BF SARL being Geodrill Cote d'Ivoire SARL's registered foreign Burkina Faso operating entity, Geodrill Mali SARL being Geodrill Cote d'Ivoire SARL's registered foreign Mali operating entity, Recon Drilling S.A.C. of which the Company owns a 95% shareholding and Geo-Drill SARL of which the Company owns a 95% shareholding, collectively referred to as the "Group".

 The Company is primarily a provider of mineral exploration drilling services.
-These audited consolidated financial statements were approved and authorized for issuance by the Board of Directors of Geodrill on March 5, 2021.
+These audited consolidated financial statements were approved and authorized for issuance by the Board of Directors of Geodrill on March 4, 2022.